jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 I study race, poverty, and immigration in the United States, Canada, and East Asia.
-My research revolves around civic engagement, political participation, and policy implementation, with a focus on marginalized populations.
-I use behavioral and data sciences to understand how people learn and adopt politics and policies, within the historical, institutional, and organizational contexts.
+My research focuses on civic engagement, political participation, and policy implementation, particularly among marginalized populations.
+I utilize behavioral and data sciences to gain insights into how people learn and adopt politics and policies within historical, institutional, and organizational contexts.

 My research projects focus on three main areas: